-You’re in luck, because Prague has no shortage of artsy, independent and charmful little cinemas to offer you an alternative movie experience anytime of the week.
-Here’s a non-exhaustive list of the main ones where the Kafkadesk team enjoys going the most.
+You’re in luck, because the Czech capital has no shortage of artsy, independent and charmful little cinemas to offer you an alternative movie experience anytime of the week.
+Here’s a non-exhaustive list of the ones we enjoy the most.

 Definitely one of our personal favourites: Kino Pilotu is a lovely, hidden-away cinema located in the Prague 10 Vrsovice district, next to the famous Krymska street, home to the city’s bustling hipster culture.
 Even if you hang around there a lot, you might have passed it without noticing it.

 With more than half a dozen screenings in its two cinema halls, Kino Pilotu offers everything from the latest foreign productions to home-made Czech movies, with a wide range of English-friendly movies as well and great offer for kids and families.
-A historic art-house in Prague that used to be operated since the first half of the 20th century by the Union of Czechoslovak Pilots (hence the name), Kino Pilotu was entirely restored in 2016.
+A historic art-house in Prague that used to be operated since the first half of the 20th century by the Union of Czechoslovak Pilots, Kino Pilotu was entirely restored in 2016.